The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Popimages / Alamy Stock PhotoThe Sgt.
 Pepper’s Lonely Hearts Club Band album cover.

-Stuart Stucliffe’s death mad a massive impact on the Beatles, and particularly on John Lennon, who was hysterical upon hearing the news.
+Stuart Stucliffe’s death left a massive impact on The Beatles, and particularly on John Lennon, who was reportedly hysterical upon hearing the news.

 “John.
 Oh mum he is in a terrible mood now, he just can’t believe that darling Stuart never comes back,” Sutcliffe’s fiancée Astrid Kirchherr wrote to Sutcliffe’s mother in May 1962, according to the Liverpool Museum.
 “He just crying his eyes out.
 John is marvellous to me, he says that he know Stuart so much and he love him so much that he can understand me.”

-According to those closest to Lennon, he never stopped talking about Sutcliffe, even as the Beatles skyrocketed to fame.
-Yoko Ono late said that Lennon considered Sutcliffe to be his “soul mate.”
+According to those closest to Lennon, the singer never stopped talking about Sutcliffe, even as The Beatles skyrocketed to fame.
+Yoko Ono later said that Lennon considered Sutcliffe to be his “soul mate.”

 “If he’d lived, he could easily have been the Beatle,” said Sutcliffe’s art mentor, Eduardo Paolozzi.
 “He was imaginative, ultra-intelligent, and he was open to everything.”